 The preliminary site layout is shown on Map 3 (Turbine Layout and Constraints).
 The Project layout adheres to the wind energy conversion facility siting criteria outlined in the Commission's Order Establishing General Wind Permit Standards, Docket No. E, G999/M-07-1102 (2008), applicable regulations and agency guidance, and NEER's internal setback standards and avoidance of sensitive features.
 Table 2 summarizes the Commission's setback standards applicable to the Project based on the 2007 standards and lists setbacks required by the Commission in recent permits.
 The Project is designed to meet these setback standards.
-For example, consistent with the 3 rotor diameter (RD) by 5 RD LWECS setback (i.e., the 3 RD X 5 RD setback) requirement, properties not participating in the Project will have turbines set back at least 1,014 feet (309 meters) (3 RD) from their property in prevailing wind directions for the GE 1.715 MW turbine model.
-Additionally, properties not participating in the Project will have turbines and at least 1,903 feet (580 meters) (5 RD) in prevailing wind directions for the GE 2.5 MW turbine model.
+For example, consistent with the 3 rotor diameter (RD) by 5 RD LWECS setback (i.e., the 3 RD X 5 RD setback) requirement, properties not participating in the Project will have turbines set back at least 1,014 feet (309 meters) (3 RD) from their property in non-prevailing wind directions and at least 1,690 feet (515 meters) (5 RD) from their property in prevailing in the Project will have turbines set back at least 1,142 feet (348 meters) (3 RD) in non-prevailing wind directions and at least 1,903 feet (580 meters) (5 RD) in prevailing wind directions for the GE 2.5 MW turbine model.